Please Read all:

-Lithops aka Living Stones, collection of individual lithops, they come in a 2.5″ plastic containers containing 2-4 lithops in each container, but sometimes/rarely only 1 larger one, based on stock, size and other factors.
+Lithops aka Living Stones, collection of individual lithops, they come in a 2.5″ plastic containers usually containing 2-4 lithops in each container, but sometimes/rarely only 1 larger one, based on stock, size and other factors.
 Sometimes we also ship them in plastic square 2" containers, they will have multiples as well.
 Sizes and colors of lithops vary based on current stock and season!!!
 Please note that 99% of lithops are browns and greys.
 Other colors are a rarity.
 If you are looking for a large variety of colors, please email first as we cannot guarantee the colors we have in stock.

 ***Depending on the Lithop growing season, sometimes lithops will begin to naturally split, crack etc. Lithops can have scars on their sides and on top, this is natural and doesn't mean your lithop is dying.
 Lithops split.
 Any scarring is not permanent and will be shedded when they split!
 This is a natural process with Lithops.
-They are one of the most difficult succulents to grow!
+They are also one of the most difficult succulents to grow!
 Sometimes they just die.
 No reason, it just happens.
 They are strange and so unique!
 Have fun and enjoy them!